Antari-yan/Introduction-Container/README.md

     image: docker.io/nginx:1-alpine
     deploy:
       resources:
-        reservations: # Soft guarantee of the ressources if available
+        reservations: # Soft guarantee of the resources if available
           cpus: '0.25'  # Percent of a Core
           memory: 20M
-        limits: # Hard limit of ressources that can be used, exceeding it can lead to the service being killed
+        limits: # Hard limit of resources that can be used, exceeding it can lead to the service being killed
           cpus: '0.50'
           memory: 50M
 ```
-Often it is not easy to properly determine how many ressources an applicaiton needs to properly run.
+Often it is not easy to properly determine how many resources an applicaiton needs to properly run.
 For applications with a predefined load this can be done easily,
 but for applications like web services the load can differ vastly making it more difficult.
-Since exceeding the ressource limits lead to the service being killed, this option should be used carefully.
+Since exceeding the resource limits lead to the service being killed, this option should be used carefully.

 ## Orchestration: Docker Swarm & Kubernetes